How to choose a home remodeling contractor

 Some red flags include too few references or significant time gaps between references.
 Ask about these before assuming the worst.
 A hole in the calendar doesn't necessarily mean trouble; maybe they were injured or taking time off.
 The contractor's openness and willingness to give you more information can help ease your mind.

 If a client had a good experience overall, they’ll be positive and upbeat about the contractor even if there were some small problems.
-If the experience wasn’t good, you may notice the person hesitating or answering indirectly.
+If the experience wasn’t good, you might notice the person hesitating or answering indirectly.
 Try to read between the lines of what the person tells you; they may not want to say anything unkind.
-As you talk with each contractor’s references, eliminate any contractors that get bad or ambivalent reviews; you should be down to three or four contractors at this point.
+As you talk with each contractor’s references, eliminate any contractors that get bad or ambivalent reviews.

-Step 5: Review an example of the finished project
+Step 5: Review an example of a finished project

 After you’ve called your contractors’ references, cross out any contractors who received poor reviews.
 Then decide which of the remaining references to visit in person to see their contractor’s completed project.
 Choose people who seem open and forthcoming and whose projects are similar to yours.

 As you visit the projects, take a close look at the contractor’s work.
-Ask the person if it has ever needed servicing or repairs.
+Ask the homeowner if it has ever needed servicing or repairs.
 Check out the overall feel and the specific details.

 Depending on the type of project, there are a few red flags to look for: